rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 And now, as even the stars spanning the cosmos <b> shall be made to bear witness </b>  this grandiose-moment , under the sacred laws of academic-tradition spanning <b> millennia </b>, and the blessings of esteemed NeurIPS program committee itself, <b>(Me)mbers of the (ML)Collective</b> on this twenty eighth day of the month of october in the year 2024 of our humble lord <b>Jesus Christ</b>  hereby lay claim to  Yannic Kilcher’s <b>“(Me)-GLO-(MiL)-lennia”</b>.
 Member's locations can include any land, water, spaceships, and inside volcanoes too.
 May this claim forever remain <b>UNWAVERING, UNDILUTED and UNCHALLENGED </b>.

-Yeah, thanos wont accept challenge even by schr(h)-<b>uber</b>.
+Yeah, members wont accept challenge even by schr(h)-<b>uber</b>.
 Okkkk fine, he can challenge it, we will accept appeals.
 But, we might veto it :-).
 Just sayin.
 We have board members from <b>Uber</b> (cc Rosanne Liu).

 By the power vested into MLCollective by infinity stones, GLOM hereby rests claimed.
 GLOM = Geoff's last original model.
 Or at least his latest.

-Thanoses have thus spoken.
+Members have thus spoken.

 Next time they will speak at DLCT talk.
 If Rosanne/Jason allow that is :-).